 The body size of a viola is between 38cm to 43 cm long while the fiddle and violin have a body size of 35.5 cm long.
 Conversely, the violin bow is around 1 cm longer that the viola bows and the fiddle bows are designed to size slighter longer than that of a violin.

-Violins tend to lean to a traditional, or classical type music while fiddles are typically used in bluegrass and folk music.
+Violins tend to lean to a traditional, or classical music while fiddles are typically found in bluegrass bands, western swing, and folk music.
 You will also find the fiddle utilized in the Celtic cultural permanences.

 The viola produces a more mellow and deep sound than a violin, while the violin has a higher pitched sound compared to viola.

 Music for viola is usually written in the alto clef; that uses the C clef while the music for violin and fiddle is known to be written in the treble clef.
 Music for the fiddle is also written with a C clef.

 The advantage of viola over the other two is the fact that the alto clef is rarely used with other instruments.